vhurna/azure_task_13_vm_monitoring/README.md

-# Create a Virtual Machine with Powershell
+# Monitor Virtual Machine

-VMs are deployed with the script, you can deploy as many VMs as you need just by updating one script variable, but you still need to connect to the VM with SSH and install the app manually.
-Well, today we are going to fix it!
+Do you use a proper virtual machine size to run your web application?
+The only way to check it is to analyse the VM metrics.
+As you already know, host-level metrics are available out-of-the-box, but for the OS-level metrics, like RAM or disk space usage, you need to do some extra steps.

-In this task you will learn how to use VM extention to automate deployment of your app to the VM.
-The result script will allow you to deploy a VM and install the todo web app to it without any manuall actions, only by running the Powershell script.
+In this task you will practice monitoring OS-level metrics for Azure Virtual Machines.

 ## How to complete tasks in this module